Olga Plümacher

-Olga Marie Pauline Plümacher (née Hünerwadel; 27 May 1839 – c.
-15 June 1895), who wrote under the name O. Plümacher, was a Russian-born Swiss-American philosopher and scholar.
-She engaged with the philosophies of the German philosophers Arthur Schopenhauer and Eduard von Hartmann, and published three books which contributed to the pessimism controversy in Germany.
-Her book on the history of philosophical pessimism, Der Pessimismus in Vergangenheit und Gegenwart ("Pessimism in the Past and Present"), was influential on Friedrich Nietzsche and Samuel Beckett.
+Olga Marie Pauline Plümacher (Note: Ольга Мари Паулина Плюмахер) ((Note: Хюнервадель) 27 May 1839 – c.
+15 June 1895), who wrote under the name O. Plümacher, was a Russian-born Swiss-American philosopher.
+She wrote on the philosophies of Arthur Schopenhauer and Eduard von Hartmann, and published three books that contributed to the pessimism controversy in Germany.
+Her book Der Pessimismus in Vergangenheit und Gegenwart ("Pessimism in the Past and Present") was read and annotated by Friedrich Nietzsche and Samuel Beckett.

 Biography

 Early life

-Olga Marie Pauline Hünerwadel was born on 27 May 1839, in Tsaritsyn, Russian Empire.
-She was the daughter of Gottlieb Samuel Hünerwadel, a former officer in France under Napoleon, and Adelheid Hünerwadel (his cousin).
-She had two older brothers, who died before she was born.
-The family moved to Switzerland where her father managed a steel plant and later retired to Zürich, Switzerland, where Plümacher grew up.
+Olga Marie Pauline Hünerwadel was born on 27 May 1839 in Tsaritsyn, Russia.
+She was the daughter of Gottlieb Samuel Hünerwadel, a former officer in France under Napoleon, and his cousin Adelheid Hünerwadel.
+Her two older brothers died before she was born.
+The family moved to Switzerland, where her father managed a steel plant and later retired to Zürich, where Plümacher grew up.
 She received no formal university education.

-Personal life
+Family and intellectual circle

-Plümacher married a German, Eugene Hermann Plümacher, who later worked as U.S. Consul to Venezuela; they had two children together.
+Plümacher married the German Eugene Hermann Plümacher, who later served as U.S. Consul to Venezuela; the couple had two children.
 She emigrated with her family to the United States and lived in Beersheba Springs, Tennessee.

-In 1877, Plümacher returned to Switzerland for 10 years with her children to ensure they received a good education.
-While there, she reconnected with Emilie Kammerer, a childhood friend, who was the mother of the German playwright Frank Wedekind.
-Plümacher introduced him to the philosophies of Arthur Schopenhauer and Eduard von Hartmann, of whom Plümacher was a devotee.
+In 1877, Plümacher returned to Switzerland with her children for ten years so that they could be educated there.
+During this period, she renewed her friendship with Emilie Kammerer, a childhood acquaintance and the mother of the German playwright Frank Wedekind.
+Plümacher introduced Wedekind to the philosophies of Arthur Schopenhauer and Eduard von Hartmann.
 She has been described as Wedekind's "philosophical aunt".

-Career
+Philosophical work

-Plümacher published three books in Germany that engaged with the philosophies of Schopenhauer and Von Hartmann: Der Kampf um's Unbewusste ("The Battle for the Unconscious"), Zwei Individualisten der Schopenhauer'schen Schule ("Two Individualists of the Schopenhauer School"), and Der Pessimismus in Vergangenheit und Gegenwart ("Pessimism in the Past and Present").
+Plümacher published three books in Germany that engaged with the philosophies of Schopenhauer and von Hartmann: Der Kampf um's Unbewusste ("The Battle for the Unconscious"), Zwei Individualisten der Schopenhauer'schen Schule ("Two Individualists of the Schopenhauer School"), and Der Pessimismus in Vergangenheit und Gegenwart ("Pessimism in the Past and Present").

-These works made Plümacher a significant figure within the pessimism controversy in Germany.
-Since she published under the name O. Plümacher, she was not recognized as a woman philosopher and was thus engaged with as though she were a man.
-Der Pessimismus in Vergangenheit und Gegenwart was influential on Friedrich Nietzsche, whose personal copy he annotated throughout.
+Frederick C. Beiser describes Plümacher as a participant in the pessimism controversy in Germany.
+Because she published under the name O. Plümacher, some readers discussed her as if she were a man.
+Der Pessimismus in Vergangenheit und Gegenwart influenced Friedrich Nietzsche, who annotated his personal copy throughout.

-Plümacher also published several articles on psychology, philosophy and metaphysics in a number of German journals.
-Additionally, she published an article on Von Hartmann in English, in the Oxford journal Mind.
+Plümacher also published articles on psychology, philosophy and metaphysics in German journals.
+In English, she wrote an article on von Hartmann for Mind.

 Death

-Plümacher died around 15 June 1895 in Beersheba Springs and was buried in the Armfield Cemetery in Beersheba Springs; she was 56 years old.
+Plümacher died in Beersheba Springs around 15 June 1895, aged 56, and was buried in the town's Armfield Cemetery.